 - NEVER recharge an ecig in a room where oxygen is in use or available

 - Carefully monitor elderly or confused patients using an ecig, just as you would if they were smoking - DON'T allow recharging in the same room as an oxygen supply

 - Can use LR atties, down to about 1.5 ohms

 - Not too expensive to get started - maybe 50% more than a mini - though as always, you must pay more for good quality: buy a brand not a clone if in doubt

 - The 510 connector type most used has a huge range of heads

-  - The small, 650mAh battery is reasonably small for those who want it discreet
+- The smaller of the battery choices, 650mAh, is reasonably small for those who want it discreet

 - Looks and feels like a small cigar, so it's not too big